Convergence Analysis of the ProbAbilistic Gradient Estimator Algorithm for Weakly Convex Finite-Sum Optimization: Introduction

 Our assumptions are mild.
 In particular, we do not assume that a minimizer of $f$ exists.
 For example, the logistic loss $x\in\mathbb{R}\mapsto \log(1+e^x)$, widely used in machine learning, is convex, $\frac{1}{4}$-smooth, and bounded below by $f^\star=0$, yet it has no minimizer.
 Moreover, $f$ may be $\mu$-P{\L} for some $\mu>0$, even if the individual functions $f_i$ are merely weakly convex.

-To solve the problem \eqref{eqp1}, we consider the ProbAbilistic Gradient Estimator algorithm (\algn{PAGE})~\citep{li21}, shown as Algorithm~\ref{alg1}.
-The method was also proposed independently under the name Loopless-SARAH (\algn{L2S})~\citep{li20a}, as it is a single-loop version of \algn{SARAH} \citep{ngu17}.
+To solve the problem \eqref{eqp1}, we consider the ProbAbilistic Gradient Estimator algorithm (\algn{PAGE})~\cite{li21}, shown as Algorithm~\ref{alg1}.
+The method was also proposed independently under the name Loopless-SARAH (\algn{L2S})~\cite{li20a}, as it is a single-loop version of \algn{SARAH} \cite{ngu17}.
 At each iteration $t\geq 0$, \algn{PAGE} performs a standard GD step with small probability $p>0$; otherwise, it selects an index $i^t$ uniformly at random and evaluates $\nabla f_{i^t}$ at two different points to construct a biased gradient estimate for the next update.
 The key advantage of \algn{PAGE} is its drastic reduction in gradient evaluations compared to deterministic \algn{GD}, which iterates $x^{t+1}\coloneqq x^t-\gamma \nabla f(x^t)$.
-Each GD step requires evaluating all $n$ gradients $\nabla f_i(x^t)$ to form $\nabla f(x^t)=\frac{1}{n}\sum_{i=1}^n \nabla f_i(x^t)$.
+Each GD step requires evaluating all $n$ gradients $\nabla f_i(x^t)$ to compute $\nabla f(x^t)=\frac{1}{n}\sum_{i=1}^n \nabla f_i(x^t)$.
 By contrast, one iteration of \algn{PAGE} calls on average $pn+2(1-p)$ gradients.
 For the typical choice $p=\frac{1}{n}$, this is about 3, making each \algn{PAGE} iteration roughly $\frac{n}{3}$ times faster than a GD step. \algn{PAGE} reduces to \algn{GD} when $p=1$ or $n=1$, with the initialization $g^0 = \nabla f(x^0)$.

-Our contributions are threefold.
+Our contributions are twofold.
 First, we develop a unified Lyapunov-based analysis of \algn{PAGE} within the $\tau$-weakly convex framework.
 Second, we establish new sublinear and linear convergence rates, with complexities that improve as $\tau$ decreases.
-Finally, we recover the previously known optimal complexities in the nonconvex regime and derive sharper complexities in the convex regime compared to prior results.
+In particular, we recover the previously known optimal complexities in the general nonconvex regime and our complexities in the convex regime are sharper compared to prior results.